gitcrusher/Cpp_codes/Arrays/REadme.md

 1. the references discussed so ffar cannot reffer to R value eg. literals and results of expressions are r values.
 2. const references and R Value references (&&) are used for this purpose.
+3. for literals if its written as int &zx=3; //Invalid string &s = "gfg"; //Invalid
+4. for literals you have to write it as const int &x = 3; //vaild int &&x = 3; //valid const string &s + "gfg"; //valid string &&s = "gfg"; //valid